akhil2400/Bonds/RESEND_PRODUCTION_SETUP.md

 I'm using Resend for OTP email verification in my Node.js application that will be deployed on Vercel.

-Could you please move my account (API Key: re_N3wSfnzY_MifuVr1npG2g5jAcwtJUjVXX) out of testing mode so I can send emails to any recipient using your default sender domain (onboarding@resend.dev)?
+Could you please move my account (API Key: [YOUR_API_KEY]) out of testing mode so I can send emails to any recipient using your default sender domain (onboarding@resend.dev)?

 I don't have a custom domain to verify, so I'd like to use Resend's verified domain for production use.